useState

 onChange={e => { const newMessageObj = { message: e.target.value }; setMessage(newMessageObj); // Now it works }}

-This leads us to the second important thing you need to remember.
-When you update a state variable, unlike this.setState
+This leads us to the second important point you need to remember: when you update a state variable, unlike this.setState

 in a class component, the function returned by useState